Geoffrey Couët

 Geoffrey Couët (born 27 May 1988) is a French actor and comedian.

 Biography

-Geoffrey Couët studied in the Cours Florent from 2006 where he attended an acting training.
-He won the award for best comedy actor in Rent in 2009.
+Geoffrey Couët studied acting at the Cours Florent beginning in 2006.
+He won an award for best comedy actor for a production of Rent in 2009.
 He is also a dancer and director.
 His first short film L'Extra-tragique destin des Moutardes, co-written and co-directed with Frédéric Brodard, received the Best Screenplay Award at the Short Film Festival in Troyes.
-He was a juror in International Short Film competition of Tel Aviv International LGBT Film Festival in 2016.
+He was a juror for the International Short Film competition at the Tel Aviv International LGBT Film Festival in 2016.